Access to Buildings & Grounds

 - Central: Vincent Recher

 - City View Center for Cosmetology: Rhonda Satchell

 Requests to open any campus door after 6:00 PM can also be sent to: Paul Kitchen

-NOTE: When the College is closed due to inclement weather, understand that College Safety and Security Services will be very busy and unable to open buildings for you.
+NOTE: When the College is closed due to inclement weather, understand that College Security Services will be very busy and unable to open buildings for you.
 If the forecast is questionable, take that important work home with you the evening before bad weather is expected.

 Access Keys and Intellikeys

 Access to the entrance doors of most buildings is limited to certain personnel which reduces the likelihood of theft.
-The College Safety and Security Services Department is responsible for opening and locking the main doors to each building.
+The College Security Services Department is responsible for opening and locking the main doors to each building.
 Certain doors remain locked at all times and require a particular entry card or key.
 These doors are monitored by a software program which can tell us who entered the building and at what time.
 It will also indicate if a person with a card or key tries to enter an area which he/she does not have authorization and how many times they tried to enter the door.